 The theme for this year centres on Artificial Intelligence – looking at the cultural, ethical, economic and industrial implications of AI and the new creative tools linked to it.
 As well as Aphex Twin collaborator Weirdcore, DJ/future-thinker Elijah, Max Cooper, Eric Prydz and all the music stuff, this year will see talks and masterclasses focus on how AI is affecting the creative industries, as well as how artists are responding to the climate emergency.

-From a boundary-pushing collective using generative AI to create immersive experiences to a robot ethics expert to a cosmic Afrofuturist, here are my top picks of this year’s fest that prove technology can be warm, joyous – and good.
+From a boundary-pushing generative AI art collective and a fungal-network loving musician to a robot ethics expert and cosmic Afrofuturist, here are my top picks of this year’s fest that prove technology can be warm, joyous – and good.

 Sign up for A WORLD OF GOOD

 Get TOPIA in your inbox – new features fortnightly

 AV Talk: Joel Gethin Lewis on playful, subversive design